 East Cornwall · PL30

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Mabyn, that work is shaped by the place itself — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+The way we approach loft conversion in St Mabyn starts with a measured walk-round — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Edwardian houses and modern small estates.

 • Conservation Area